Send in the Clowns....with Malice and Menace

 Why are Clowns Evil?

 What is in the heart of a clown that leads to being evil, menacing, and dangerous?
-Are not clowns supposed to be happy characters who seek to bring joy in people's lives?
-The traditional character of the clown is a happy one, although sad clowns were common circus characters as well.
-The concept of an evil clown is simply a twisting of a normally "good" character.
+Are not clowns supposed to be delightful characters who seek to bring joy in people's lives?
+The traditional character of the clown is a happy one, although sad clowns were popular circus characters as well.
+The concept of an evil clown is simply a twisting of a typically "good" character.

-A funny circus clown reflect levity, simple fun, and harmless humor.
-No one should be threatened by a simple, hobo-ish clown.
+A funny circus clown reflects levity, pure fun, and harmless humor.
+A simple, hobo-ish clown should threaten no one.
 When the image of a clown turns evil, then all the lightheartedness of the clown is inverted.

-The evil clown, in a sense, reflects the Jungian "dark shadow persona" hiding behind a public images.
+The evil clown, in a sense, reflects the Jungian "dark shadow persona," hiding behind a public image.
 Good clowns and evil clowns look the same.
 The way they act is what sets them apart.
 Where is it written a good clown cannot also an evil clown at times?
 Looks are, of course, outwardly images.
 What exists within the psyche contributes to behavior.
-The beloved image of a friendly clown could hide a devious monster.
+The venerated image of a friendly clown could hide a devious monster.

 The good clown who turns out to be evil ends up infusing humans with a feeling they find very difficult to accept: betrayal.
 Artists have borrowed the emotional uneasiness grim clowns present for decades upon decades.

-In the 1970's, clowns and horror fused in real life with the arrest of serial killer John Wayne Gacy.
+In the 1970s, clowns, and horror fused in real life with the arrest of serial killer John Wayne Gacy.
 Gacy had donned the persona of "Pogo the Clown" for special events and parties.
-This led to him being dubbed "The Killer Clown".
-Grotesque as it is, the Gacy case contributed to use of evil clowns in modern horror works.
+This led to him being dubbed "The Killer Clown."
+Grotesque as it is, the Gacy case contributed to the use of evil clowns in modern horror works.